styleshift/styles/README.md

 A plain and simple UI library for Tailwind CSS using Class Variance Authority

-- 🎨 Pre-built CVA style variants without JSX components
+- 🎨 Pre-built Tailwind CSS classes using CVA
-- 🔌 Plug-and-play with Tailwind CSS
-- 🎯 Framework agnostic
+- 🎯 Framework agnostic (just the classes)

 ## Installation